 - HEALTHY – It is jam-packed with antioxidants!
-These are vital things to kick free radicals ass and keep your bod in tip-top condition.
+These are vital things that kick free radicals’ ass and keep your body in tip-top condition.
 Because of this, it reduces any cellular damage and premature ageing.
-Which leads nicely to the next 3 points…
+Which, leads nicely to the next 3 points…

-- BACTERIA KILLER (NICE BREATH) – There are these soldier-like compounds known as “catechins” found in the tea, which have been shown to mercilessly kill bacteria and stop viruses from entering your castle (by that I mean your body, and yes, I have been watching too much Game of Thrones).
-Either way, this means you’re less likely to get struck down by infections!
+- BACTERIA KILLER – There are these soldier-like compounds known as “catechins” found in the tea, which have been shown to mercilessly kill bacteria and stop viruses from entering your castle (by that I mean your body, and yes, I have been watching too much Game of Thrones).
+Either way, this means you’re less likely to get struck down by infections.
 Huzzah!
 Also, your dentist will love these catechins, because they annihilate the bacteria “Streptococcus Mutans”.
 This nasty likes to make plaque on your teeth, which can lead to tooth decay and cavities.
-But thanks to our compound trooper inhibiting this bacteria’s growth, improved dental health and super fresh breath will give you something to smile about.
+But thanks to our compound trooper, inhibiting this bacteria’s growth, improved dental health and super fresh breath will give you something to smile about.
 (I’d like to add that it’s helped me.
-I have no fillings and my breath is pretty swish – unless I’ve eaten onions/garlic…So I just eat them when no-one’s around)
+I have no fillings and my breath is pretty swish – unless I’ve eaten onions/garlic…So, I just eat them when no-one’s around…)

-- REDUCES RISK OF DISEASES – Thanks to the antioxidants we mentioned earlier (the ones that kick free radicals butts, yeah?) it means that green tea is good at reducing the risk of disease.
+- REDUCES RISK OF DISEASES – Thanks to the antioxidants we mentioned earlier (the ones that kick free radicals’ butts) it means that green tea is good at reducing the risk of disease.
 Such as certain cancers (which are caused by a mutation of cells, and free radical/oxidative damage contributes to cancer development).